Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

-This article explains different packets dropped by Sophos Firewall and help beginners to find out the cause of packet drop.
+This Recommended Read explains different packets dropped by Sophos Firewall and helps beginners find out the cause of packet drop.

 Packets dropped by the following security features are displayed in Log Viewer.

 Note: Log Viewer keeps a limited number of records.
-It’s recommended to check the Log Viewer from time to time before the record gets rotated.
+It’s recommended to check the Log Viewer occasionally before the record gets rotated.

 To view packets dropped by the firewall, go to Sophos Firewall web admin> Log Viewer, and then choose logs of the Firewall in the drop-down menu.

-To Filter the dropped packet, click "Add filter", and set "Log subtype, is not and Allowed".
-See screenshot below for reference.
+To Filter the dropped packet, click "Add filter", and set "Log subtype, isn’t and Allowed".
+See the screenshot below for reference.

-Kindly note, that dropped packets marked with Invalid Traffic, Denied, firewall rule N/A isn’t a problem in most cases, no need to worry about them.
+Kindly note, that dropped packets marked with Invalid Traffic, Denied, firewall rule N/A isn’t a problem in most cases, so there’s no need to worry about them.

 There are several types of Invalid Traffic.

-Sophos Firewall web admin> Log Viewer > Web filter shows packets dropped by Web filter.
+Sophos Firewall web admin> Log Viewer > web filter shows packets dropped by the web filter.

-To show dropped packets only by clicking on "Add filter", please set "Log subtype is not Allowed"
+To show dropped packets only by clicking on "Add filter", Set "Log subtype isn’t Allowed."

-Here is the example that internal computer 192.168.20.7 cannot access website http://line.me, category of the website is "Online chat", and related firewall rule ID is 5.
+Here is an example: internal computer 192.168.20.7 can't access website https://line.me.
+The website category is "Online chat", and the related firewall rule ID is 5.

-Go to Sophos Firewall web admin> Rules and policies, and check the details of the firewall rule ID 5.
+Go to Sophos Firewall web admin> Rules and policies, and check the firewall rule ID 5 details.
 Web policy "No Online Chat" is applied.

 Therefore, Sophos Firewall denied the web access as configured.